tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 ```

 This gives an initial layout to the app with a controller to set some structure
 as far as it's currently going.
+This includes a master-view-detail app layout,
+where the master pane will be loaded with images via drag-and-drop.

 ## Application Data